-As I complete The Blinding Sea: An Experiment in Biography, it strikes me that Roald Amundsen’s life was a series of peaks and troughs.
+As I push forward with the manuscript of WildTrekker: Roald Amundsen’s Expeditions, it strikes me that Roald Amundsen’s life was a series of peaks and troughs.
 Something like the Four Peaks in the Mazatzal Mountains of Arizona, illustrated in the feature image at the top of this blog.

 The first peak in his life came when he took part in the Belgica expedition to Antarctica and the Bellingshausen Sea in 1897-1899.
 This expedition managed to escape disaster, and became known as the first expedition to overwinter in Antarctica.
 After this peak, Amundsen headed back to Norway and began quietly preparing an expedition of his own.
 Planning, acquiring a little ship, then undertaking sea trials during an oceanographic cruise took him several years.
 This planning period from 1899 to 1903 was a trough.